ivlevAstef/DITranquillity/README.md

 ### I've found a defect in documentation, or thought up how to improve it
 Please help library development and create [pull requests](https://github.com/ivlevAstef/DITranquillity/pulls)

+### Plea
+If you like my library, then support the library by putting star.

 ### Question?
 You can feel free to ask the question at e-mail: ivlev.stef@gmail.com.